Post a description of experiences or observations about how nurse

 The Role of Nursing Informatics

 Nursing informatics plays a crucial role in modern healthcare by bridging the gap between nursing practice and information technology.
 It involves the integration of data management and technology principles to enhance patient care, improve workflow efficiency, and promote evidence-based decision-making.
-In this article, we will explore the various roles and responsibilities of nursing informatics specialists and the impact they have on healthcare delivery.

 Introduction to Nursing Informatics